coreinfrastructure/best-practices-badge/doc/security.md

 (the CII best practices badge), which provides additional evidence that it applies best practices that can lead to more secure software.
+We then provide details about authentication (login); authentication is a cross-cutting and critical supporting security mechanism, so it's easier to describe it all in one place.
-We conclude with a short discussion of residual risks, and a final appeal to report to us if you find a vulnerability.
+We then include a short discussion of residual risks, describe the vulnerability report handling process, and make a final appeal to report to us if you find a vulnerability.

 (Note to editors: to edit the figures above, edit the .odg file, then export to .png so that it can viewed on GitHub.)